You are currently logged-in as customer

 1. Start With a Clear Objective.

 Digital Room’s Art Director of Digital Media, KD Macalinao, has learned from her 12 years in graphic design that every great work begins with a clear goal.
-“Laying the groundwork is the first step to an effective design,” KD says.
+“Laying the groundwork is the first step to effective banner designs,” KD says.
 She recommends asking yourself four questions about the banner to clarify your objective:

 1. What’s the purpose of this banner?